 In 2003, we re-branded and became known as SexYOUality.
 Over the next 13 years, we increased our activities across the city and Cambridgeshire county.
 We launched support groups in Ely, Huntingdon and Wisbech.
-We have worked with local primary and secondary schools to deliver training to staff and students on LGBT+ issues and developed a stream of training programmes for statutory and corporate professionals.
-Since 2014, we amended our constitution and now work extensively with trans and gender questioning young people and their families across the county.
+We have worked with local primary and secondary schools to deliver training to staff and students on LGBTQ+ issues and developed a stream of training programmes for statutory and corporate professionals.

 Since 2014, we amended our constitution, adopted the name ‘The Kite Trust’ and now work extensively with trans and gender questioning young people and their families across the county.
 In 2020 we adopted a new strategic plan and expanded our work to cover all of Cambridgeshire, Peterborough and surrounding areas.

 Since 1993, we have grown from a community support group to become a leading organisation working with LGBTQ+ young people.